Efficient Quantum Optimization via Dynamical Simulation: Introduction

-Our work follows in a similar spirit to the above gradient-free strategies but focuses on different aspects.
-On the one hand, we show how to utilize a time-dependent Hamiltonian to find local rather than global optima by efficiently simulating the corresponding unitary time evolution operator.
-On the other hand, we also tackle the problem of finding global optima of more general objective functions by performing unitary quantum dynamics in a higher dimensional Hilbert space that will solve the optimization problem in the reduced space and is inspired in part by previous work that utilized this approach to address issues faced in gradient evaluation for simulating chemical dynamics~\cite{Simon2024Liouvillian}.
-In both cases, we show that our algorithms have provable convergence guarantees under appropriate assumptions on the optimization landscape and further offer substantial computational advantages relative to existing gradient-based methods.
-In particular, our time-dependent Hamiltonian approach allows us to prove an upper bound on the phase oracle query complexity for finding the optimum of a convex quadratic function that has exponentially better scaling w.r.t.~the condition number of the Hessian matrix than the corresponding upper bounds for standard gradient descent methods.
+For both local and global optimization, we show that our algorithms have provable convergence guarantees under appropriate assumptions on the optimization landscape and further offer substantial computational advantages relative to existing gradient-based methods in scenarios where the objective function can only be access via the amplitudes of a quantum state.
+In particular, our time-dependent Hamiltonian approach allows us to prove an upper bound on the phase oracle query complexity for the benchmark problem of finding the optimum of a convex quadratic function that has exponentially better scaling w.r.t.~the condition number of the Hessian matrix than the corresponding upper bounds for standard gradient descent methods.
 We also provide evidence that this exponential separation between the upper bounds persists for more general smooth and strongly convex functions.

+It should also be considered that specific hardware platforms might have different costs for different tasks and a method that does not require explicit estimates of gradients might provide advantages not captured by the asymptotic scalings.
+For example, for a neutral atom quantum computer a measurement might take three orders of magnitude longer than a gate operation~\cite{neutralatoms}.
+In that case, a fully coherent quantum algorithm may outperform a quantum algorithm which requires repeated measurements to estimate gradients.